loz-hpc-linux/sysadmin/README.md

 machine check exceptions (MCE / MCA)

-This step provides a quick overview of potential failure signals across all nodes in the slot.
+This step provides a quick overview of potential failure signals across nodes in the slot.

-4. Investigate Specific Log Events
+Investigate Specific Log Events

-Once a potential failure indicator is identified, deeper investigation can be performed using targeted log searches.
+Once a potential failure indicator has been identified, deeper investigation can be performed using targeted log searches.

 ./log_search.sh -p "error" -A 50 -B 50

-This retrieves the most recent matching log entry and surrounding context, helping operators understand the sequence of events leading to a failure.
+This retrieves the most recent matching log entry and surrounding context, helping operators understand the sequence of events leading to the failure.

 Typical investigations include: